Cook County State's Attorney

-The Cook County State's Attorney functions as the state of Illinois's district attorney for Cook County, Illinois, and heads the second-largest prosecutor's office in the United States.
-The office has over 700 attorneys and 1,100 employees.
-In addition to direct criminal prosecution, the State's Attorney's Office files legal actions to enforce child support orders, protect consumers and the elderly from exploitation, and assist thousands of victims of domestic violence every year.
+The Cook County State's Attorney is the chief prosecutor for Cook County, Illinois.
+The State's Attorney oversees the second-largest prosecutor's office in the United States, with over 600 attorneys and 1,200 employees.
+The office's responsibilities include directing Illinois criminal prosecutions in the county, filing legal actions to enforce child support orders, consumer protection, and assistance for victims of domestic violence.

+The State's Attorney is elected for a term of four years.
+The current incumbent is Eileen O'Neill Burke, who was first elected in 2024.